r0nn1ef/apod/README.md

 Please checkout and use the 8.x-1.x branch as Master will remain empty.

+## Suggested Configuration

+NASA does not require an API key to use the API associated with this module.
+However, without an API key, rate limiting calls will be introduced.
+To apply for an key, visit [https://api.nasa.gov/index.html#apply-for-an-api-key](https://api.nasa.gov/index.html#apply-for-an-api-key).

+Once you have received your API key, log in to your website and browse to Administration &raquo; Configuration &raquo; Web Services &raquo; Astronomy Picture of the Day Settings

 ## Usage

 Once enabled, you will be able to use the following features: